eolatuyi/XCP-Learnings/README.md

 ## Concepts
 - [Porting FreeRTOS to TIVA-C- Cortex M4-f Notes](/PortingFreeRTOStoTIVA-C-CortexM4-f.pdf)
 - [XCP Server App High Level Sketch](/XCPServerAppConcept.pdf)
+- Example of XCP on TCP Messages Raspberry Pi outputs when exercised
   ![Example of XCP on TCP Messages Raspberry Pi outputs when exercised](/XCPonTCPDAQDemoOutputSnip.gif)
+- Example of XCP on CAN Messages TIVA board outputs when exercised
   ![Example of XCP on CAN Messages TIVA board outputs when exercised](/XCPOnCANOutputSnip.png)